emre-geris/Portfolio-Website/README.md

 > I personally wrote the code myself and made several modifications and improvements.
 > This README file was generated with the assistance of AI to improve clarity and presentation.

 ## 📸 Screenshots
+> 💡 Screenshots are located in the `/Screen Shots of Project/` directory.

 ### 🖥️ Desktop View